pgroonga/pgroonga.github.io/reference/operators/like.md

 ## Summary

-PGroonga converts `column LIKE '%KEYWORD%'` condition to `column %% 'KEYWORD'` internally. [`%%` operator](match.html) does full text search with index.
+PGroonga converts `column LIKE '%KEYWORD%'` condition to `column %% 'KEYWORD'` internally. [`%%` operator](match.html) performs full text search with index.
 It's faster than `LIKE` operator without index.

+`column LIKE '%KEYWORD%'` with index is slower than `column %% 'KEYWORD'` with index because `column LIKE '%KEYWORD%'` with index needs "[Recheck]"(http://www.postgresql.org/docs/{{ site.postgresql_short_version }}/static/index-scanning.html). `column %% 'KEYWORD'` doesn't need "Recheck".

+The original `LIKE` operator searches against text as is.
+But `%%` operator performs full text search against normalized text.
+It means that search result of `LIKE` operator with index needs "Recheck".

 ## Syntax